 |Tuition per credit hour for part-time students (if applicable enter amount; if not applicable enter "NA")||NA|

 All students enrolled in the clinical program receive financial assistance through Graduate Teaching Assistantships (GTAs).
-The GTA requires a service commitment of 20 hours a week each semester of the academic year and the annual stipend for this work is about $7000.
-This GTA provides a tuition grant to cover 100% of out-of-state tuition ($648.85 per credit hour) as well as a portion of in-state tuition as well.
+The GTA requires a service commitment of 20 hours a week each semester of the academic year and the annual stipend for this work is about $6,874.
+This GTA provides a tuition grant to cover 100% of out-of-state tuition as well as a portion of in-state tuition as well.
 The portion of this in-state tuition grant ranges from 75% for assisting teaching to 100% for direct classroom instruction.
-For the 2014-2015 academic year, graduate in-state tuition is $264.20 per credit hour and university fees are $46.55 per credit hour.
-Most of our students take about 11 credit hours per semester.
-Hence, as student with a GTA taking 11 hours who is assisting in teaching would pay $1453.10 in tuition annually plus fees.
-With a 100% tuition grant, the student would only pay the student fees which would come to $1024.10 annually.
+Most of our 1st year students take about 12 credit hours per semester.

 Additionally, there are other financial packages including fellowship and scholarship opportunities which are explained in the Psychology Graduate Program Handbook.
 The interested student my also wish to consult the Office of Financial Aid or call that office at (316) 978-3430.
 Finally, senior clinical program students may be eligible for selected paid clinical practicum rotations.